KxSystems/arrowkdb/README.md

 The arrowkdb interface is provided here under an Apache 2.0 license.

-If you find issues with the interface or have feature requests, please consider raising an issue [here](https://github.com/KxSystems/arrowkdb/issues).
+If you find issues with the interface or have feature requests, please consider [raising an issue](https://github.com/KxSystems/arrowkdb/issues).

-If you wish to contribute to this project, please follow the contributing guide [here](https://github.com/KxSystems/arrowkdb/blob/main/CONTRIBUTING.md).
+If you wish to contribute to this project, please follow the [contribution guide](CONTRIBUTING.md).